-Running shoes are a very personal thing and you should get fitted at a specialty running store, but I have three pairs I rotate among.
+Running shoes are a very personal thing and you should get fitted at a specialty running store, but I have a number of pairs I rotate among.
 You can read a review of each on this post.

 - Adidas Boston – super versatile for all types of runs (read my review here).
 I’ve gone through eight pairs over the years.
 They’re a must-have in my rotation!

 - Nike Vaporfly 4% – these are unlike ANY shoe I’ve ever run in.
 I set PRs in both my half and full marathon when wearing them!
 They’re very pricey so I only wear them for key workouts and race day to save the miles on them.
 Read my full review here!
 The 4% are discontinued, so I’ve linked the new version.

 - Brooks Launch – great for easy or recovery runs!
 They’re more cushioned than the others and I can usually find the previous year model on sale.